 Brief Profile Mrs. Agarwal is the Founder and Managing partner of Vaish & Associates, Chartered Accountants.
 She has been in practice for more than 35 years.
 Her boutique firm specialises in audit, taxation and related services including valuations and due diligence.
-She was also partner in Deloitte Haskins & Sells up to 2000.
-She was the President of FICCI Ladies Organisation in 2010-11 and heads the Indi chapter of Women Corporate Directors, USA.
+She wa also partner in Deloitte Haskins & Sells up to 2000.
+She was the President of FICCI Ladies Organisation in 2010-11 and heads the Indichapter of Women Corporate Directors, USA.
 She did her graduation in Economic Honours from Lady Shri Ram College and CA training from Price Waterhouse Coopers.
-Mrs. Agarwal is life trustee in her own family welfare trusts working in the field of health, education and welfare of handicapped persons Qualification Graduation in Economic Honours and CA Directorship held in other Companies KDDL Limited; ICRA Limited; ICRA Analytics Limited; URGO Capital Limited; RBL Bank Limited; and Joyville Shapoorji Housing Pvt.
+Mrs. Agarwal is life trustee in her own family welfare trusts working in the field of health, education and welfare of handicapped persons Qualification Graduation in Economic Honours and CA Directorship held in other Companies 1.
+KDDL Limited; 2.
+ICRA Limited; 3.
+ICRA Analytics Limited;4.
+URGO Capital Limited; 5.
+RBL Bank Limited; and Joyville Shapoorji Housing Pvt.
 Limited.
-Chairman/Member of the Committee of the Board of Directors of the Company Chairman/Member of the Committee of the Board of Directors of other Company in which she is Director Audit Committee-Member Nomination and Remuneration Committee-Member Corporate Social Responsibility Committee-Member KDDL Limited: Audit Committee-Member Nomination and Remuneration Committee-Member ICRA Limited: Audit Committee-Chairperson Corporate Responsibility Committee-Chairperson Nomination and Remuneration Committee-Member Buy Back Committee-Member Risk Management Committee-Member Stakeholders Relationship Committee-Member Investment and Real Estate Committee-Chairperson ICRA Analytics Limited: Corporate Social Responsibility Committee-Chairperson URGO Capital Limited: Nomination and Remuneration Committee-Chairperson Audit Committee-Member Corporate Social Responsibility Committee-Member Risk Management Committee-Member Assets Liability Committee-Member RBL Bank Limited: Audit Committee-Member Board Investment and Credit Committee-Member Corporate Social Responsibility Committee-Member Joyville Shapoorji Housing Pvt.
+Chairman/Member of the Committee of the Board Audit Committee-Member of Directors of the Company Nomination and Remuneration Committee-Member Corporate Social Responsibility Committee-Member Chairman/Member of the Committee of the KDDL Limited: Board of Directors of other Company in which she is Director Audit Committee-Member Nomination and Remuneration Committee-Member SHE IS DIFECTOR Corporate Social Responsibility Committee-Member ICRA Limited: Audit Committee-Chairperson Corporate Responsibility Committee-Chairperson Nomination and Remuneration Committee-Member Buy Back Committee-Member Risk Management Committee-Member Stakeholders Relationship Committee-Member Investment and Real Estate Committee-Chairperson ICRA Analytics Limited: Corporate Social Responsibility Committee-Chairperson URGO Capital Limited: Nomination and Remuneration Committee-Chairperson Audit Committee-Member Corporate Social Responsibility Committee-Member Risk Management Committee-Member Assets Liability Committee-Member , action and the state of the s RBL Bank Limited: Audit Committee-Member Board Investment and Credit Committee-Member Corporate Social Responsibility Committee-Member Joyville Shapoorji Housing Pvt.
 Limited: Audit Committee-Member No of Equity Shares held in the Company Nil No of Board Meeting attended during the Financial year 2019-20 4 Relationship of the Director Manager and other KMP of the Company None